bertcafecito/disney-lorcana-datahub/README.md

 5. **Explore Notebooks:**
     - Navigate to the `notebooks/` directory to explore the available Jupyter Notebooks.

-## Changelog

-This project maintains a [changelog](CHANGELOG.md) to document all notable changes.
-Please refer to it for detailed information on updates and modifications.

 ## Contributing

 Contributions are welcome and encouraged!
 To get started, please read the [contributing guidelines](CONTRIBUTING.md) to learn how you can contribute to this project.